 What is Green Open Access?

-Green open access refers to depositing or ‘self-archiving’ your work in a digital repository, usually in conjunction with publishing in a journal or presenting an artistic composition in public.
+Green open access refers to depositing or ‘self-archiving’ a copy of your work in a digital repository, usually in conjunction with publishing in a journal or presenting an artistic composition in public.

-Green open access is particularly important now if you want to be eligible for submission to the next REF, and to comply with Edinburgh Napier University Open Access Policy you are required to deposit any final peer-reviewed work in our repository.
+Green open access is particularly important now if you want to be eligible for submission to the REF, and to comply with Edinburgh Napier University Open Access Policy you are required to deposit any final peer-reviewed work in our repository.
 For more information on this or to deposit your work go to our research repository page.

 What is Gold Open Access?

 Gold open access is another way of publishing that provides full open access to your work.
 To do this you publish your work in an open access journal, which then makes it freely available to readers.

-An APC will be applied by the journal, prior to publication of your work.
+Sometime an APC will be applied by the journal, prior to publication of your work.
 If you do choose to publish using the Gold access route, and the journal charges an APC, check whether the library has an open access agreement with the publisher.
-If not, you need to allow for the cost of paying an APC as Edinburgh Napier favours the Green route for provision of open access.
+If not, you need to allow for the cost of paying this as Edinburgh Napier favours the Green route for provision of open access.

-The Research Councils UK are committed to open access, as is Edinburgh Napier University.
-For further information on this take a look at the Research Councils UK Policy.
+The UK research councils (UKRI) are committed to open access, as is Edinburgh Napier University.
+For further information on this take a look at the UKRI open access policy.